 Torah Hidden and Revealed

-And the Torah says to the one with whom she strives, “Say to the simple person that he should draw near here and I will communicate with him,” as is written, “‘Who is simple?
-Let him enter here!’
-To those devoid of sense she says, ‘Come, eat my food, and drink the wine I have mixed; give up simpleness and live, advance in the way of understanding.’”
+This also is the Torah, who says to the one with whom she strives, “Invite the unlearned and untrained to draw near here and I will communicate with them,” as is written, “‘Who is ignorant?
+Let them enter here!’
+To those lacking will, wisdom says, ‘Come, eat my food, and drink the wine that I have prepared; give up ignorance and live, be gratified [ishru] in the way of understanding.’”
 (Proverbs 9:4-6) He draws near to her, starting to speak preliminary words with her from behind a curtain that separates him, until he sees little by little—that is the level of interpretation (drasha).
 Following that, she speaks with him from behind a thin sheet enigmatic words—that is narrative (aggadah).
 After he is familiar with her, she is revealed to him face-to-face and she discusses with him all of her hidden intimations and all of the concealed paths that have been hidden in her heart from ancient times.

 Mechilta of Rabbi Shimon ben Yochai Yitro 20